US IR-1 Visa Application

 - The US citizen who is appointed as the sponsor initially files the IR petition with the United States Citizenship and Immigration Services (USCIS).

 - The National Visa Center (NVC) receives notification that the petition has been approved by the USCIS.

-- After the processing fees are settled, the petitioner and the IR applicant are informed by the NVC about the required documents to be prepared and submitted.
+- After the processing fees are settled, the petitioner and the IR applicant are informed by the NVC about the required documents that need to be prepared and submitted.

-- The applicant and the petitioner needs to provide all the required documents in a timely manner to the local US Embassy to avoid any delay on the application.
+- The applicant and the petitioner need to provide all the required documents in a timely manner to the local US Embassy to avoid any delay in the application.

-In addition, all biographical data that will be obtain during the process must be accurate and complete.
+In addition, all biographical data that will be obtained during the process must be accurate and complete.
 There are occasions when the NVC will request additional documentation from either the beneficiary or the petitioner, who is then required to respond appropriately and promptly.

 As with all visa processes, it takes time before a visa can be issued.
-This period normally depends on the petitioner and applicant's promptness in furnishing the required documents once notice from the NVC is received.
-On average, it can take one year to a year and a half to be issued an IR 1 or CR-1 visa from the date of the petition.
+This period normally depends on the petitioner and the applicant's promptness in furnishing the required documents once notice from the NVC is received.
+On average, it can take between 1 year to 18 months to be issued an IR-1 or CR-1 visa from the date of the petition.

 After receiving your IR-1 Visa